kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 already includes the slice, allowing a later KEP to add aggregate or per-slice scaling.

 Omitting `subRoles` preserves existing names, labels, scaling, and status.
-Existing parent `-prv` Services keep their names and selectors.
-Adding sub-roles adds their selector-specific Services without changing the broad parent Service.
-All are created unconditionally for every live role revision during deprecation.
+Existing parent `-prv` Services keep their names, selectors, and lifecycle.
+Adding sub-roles does not create any additional Services or change the broad parent Service.
 Enabling it labels existing groups in place and does not change the revision hash.
 Disabling it removes the dynamic labels and returns replica ownership to the parent.
 Changing the minimum parent-role count from two to one is a backward-compatible schema